-The V50 ThinQ runs Android 9 Pie from Google, along with LG’s user interface skin.
+Out of the box, the V50 ThinQ runs Android 9 Pie from Google, along with LG’s user interface skin.
+In mid-January 2020, global unlocked V50 units began receiving the update to Android 10.
 The UX feels natural in some ways and heavy-handed in others.
 Naturally, you can adjust it to suit your own preferences.

 I like that you can opt between a home screen with or without an app drawer, whether or not your Google Feed appears as the left-most home screen, and whether the settings menu is arranged in tabs or a list.
 If you’re at all familiar with Android, you’ll find plenty of familiar behaviors.

 The dedicated Google Assistant button has two functions.
 A single press launches Assistant, and a double press shows your info feed, much like what you see on a Pixel phone sitting on Google’s Pixel Stand.
 Some may balk at the dedicated hardware for Google, and I did accidentally press it quite often.